Insight on how real small businesses handle PTO

 “I remember working at my [corporate] job and feeling so annoyed that I had to request the day off when I was sick and then having to prove it with a doctor’s note.
 I’m a grown woman, I don’t want to be treated like a kid,” Gwen said.

 Gwen believes the greatest human need is to feel appreciated and that you get much better work out of people when they feel appreciated and respected.

-“You can’t feel appreciated and respected when you’re limited to a finite days of paid time off, and are treated as if your well-being and family matter less than your job,” she says.
-Moreover, when people feel under-appreciated they leave the company.
+“You can’t feel appreciated and respected when you’re limited to a finite number of days of paid time off and are treated as if your well-being and family matter less than your job,” she says.
+Moreover, when people feel underappreciated they leave the company.

 “It’s in the business owner’s best interest to train well, hire well, and foster an environment where people want to stay to create the lowest turnover possible.”

 Sugared + Bronzed

 Company: a hair removal and spray tanning salon with 10 locations nationwide, including California, New York, and Pennsylvania

 Headquarters: Santa Monica, California

 Courtney Claghorn, the owner of Sugared + Bronzed hair removal and spray tanning salon, wants to provide benefits and career value to her full-time salon employees, an uncommon benefit in cosmetologist roles.
 “My personal thinking is that full-time staff deserve paid time off.
 You’re expected to be there five days a week,” Courtney said in an interview with Zenefits.
 By providing paid vacation and investing in her employee’s career paths, she hopes to differentiate her business as an employer cosmetologists want to work for.

 Company: An energy service company that modernizes warehouse lighting systems in Washington, Oregon, Idaho, and Montana.